Python lazy loading and namespace packages

 directory traversal is deterministic (citation needed) and we usually hit the

-file from the pkg
+__init__.py file from the pkg before the one from pkg_extension.

 We were also careful to name our extensions with easy to find naming scheme and